 Want to Rapidly and Accurately Estimate a Tailored Cloud Solution?
 Here’s How.

 Between 2006 and 2013, cloud adoption was primarily driven by a desire to extract costs from datacenter operations.
-Today, enterprises are leveraging cloud platform capabilities to move faster and increase business innovation.
+We’ve already written about how, today, enterprises are leveraging cloud platform capabilities to move faster and increase business innovation.
 Vendors provide platform capabilities to reduce commoditization, and organizations seek to diversify cloud providers to reduce lock-in.